An insider’s guide to Pembrokeshire

 Nearby, the 3500 year-old burial chamber Pentre Ifan Cromlech is also worth a visit.

 I’ve lived here all my life and every few months I’ll find a new place that I didn’t know existed before.
-I feel very lucky to lucky to live in Pembrokeshire.
+I feel very to lucky to live in Pembrokeshire.